Take a 1-min quiz to get workout plan Male Female

 How Long Should I Plank?

-When we think about starting this challenge, many of us will automatically try the basic variation either on our elbows or stretched arms with the legs straightened out behind us.
-If you have tried either of these versions and find yourself struggling, try the version below that is considered easier:
+When we think about starting this challenge, many of us will automatically try the basic variation either on our elbows or stretched arms with legs straightened out behind us.
+If you’ve tried either of these versions and find yourself struggling, try the version below, which is considered easier:

 Kneeling Plank

-1. Begin in a prone position supporting yourself on bent knees and palms with extended arms and soft elbows (don’t lock the elbows).
+1. Start in a prone position supporting yourself on bent knees and palms with extended arms and soft elbows (don’t lock your elbows).

-3. Remember to breath and keep your core engaged by pulling your navel to your spine.
+3. Remember to breathe and keep your core engaged by pulling your navel to your spine.

-This variation is said to not only be good for beginners but also for people who may have some back problems as it puts less stress on your lower back.
+This variation is said to be good for beginners and people who may have some back problems as it places less stress on your lower back.

-If you have already mastered the kneeling variation or you feel that it is a little too easy for you, then you can switch to the standard plank, also known as the push-up or high plank.
-Here is how to do it:
+If you’ve already mastered the kneeling variation or you feel that it’s a little too easy for you, you can switch to the standard plank, which is also known as the push-up or high plank.
+Here’s how to do it:

-1. Start down on all fours, making sure that your hands are fully extended and slightly wider than shoulder width apart.
+1. Start down on all fours, making sure your hands are fully extended and slightly wider than shoulder-width apart.

-2. Extend at the kegs and come up to your toes as though you are about to do a push-up.
-Ground your toes into the ground and squeeze your glutes for better stability.
+2. Extend your legs and come up onto your toes as if about to do a push-up.
+Push your toes into the ground and squeeze your glutes for better stability.

-3. Engage your core and ensure that your body is in a straight line from your neck to your heels.
-Do not sag at the midsection, lift your butt into an arch, or look straight down at the floor – try looking at a spot about a foot from where your hands are.
+3. Engage your core and ensure your body is in a straight line from neck to heels.
+Don’t sag in the midsection, lift your butt into an arch, or look straight down at the floor – try looking at a spot about a foot from where your hands are.

-4. Keep breathing and hold this basic position for about 20 to 30 seconds.
+4. Keep breathing and hold this basic position for 20 to 30 seconds and perform 3 sets.

 Low Plank

-Also known as the elbow plank, it is done in the same way as the high or standard variation but instead of balancing yourself on outstretched hands, you hold yourself up on your elbows and forearms.
+Also known as the elbow plank, this is done in the same way as the high or standard variation, but instead of balancing yourself on outstretched hands, you hold yourself up on your elbows and forearms.

 Side Plank

-• Begin by lying on your right side, with the legs extended and stacked from hip to feet.
+• Start by lying on your right side, with your legs extended and stacked from hip to feet.

 • Place your right elbow directly under your shoulder and ensure your head is directly in line with your spine.
 Keep your left arm aligned along the left side of your body.